Raise Your Glass: UnCommon Pours Returns

 In celebration of Louis Riel Day, The Forks is teaming up with Manitoba Metis Federation to bring family-friendly programming and cultural...

-More Info →At your next visit, skip the line, order from some of your favourite Forks Market vendors online.
+Read More >At your next visit, skip the line, order from some of your favourite Forks Market vendors online.

 Now home to a vibrant + deliciously eclectic food hall featuring the best in local offerings on the main floor and fantastic local maker + retail options on the second floor, what is now The Forks Market was once horse stables + haylofts in the height of the railway days.

 With 20 craft beers and 20 wines on tap, find the perfect pour to pair with your favourite new and classic Forks Market Food Hall eats.
-Our beverage lists are curated by Craft Beer Curator Hailey Tennant, and Master of Wine Rhys Pender - whose approaches to wine and beer are as expertly authentic, yet laid-back as the atmosphere in our Food Hall.
+Our beverage lists are curated by Craft Beer Curator Hailey Tennant, and Master of Wine Rhys Pender.
 Staff at The Common are always ready and willing to help you try something new or pour you an old favourite.
 Enjoy starting at 11 AM daily.

 We host nearly 4 million visitors a year, here at The Forks.
 That’s a lot of garbage, a lot of toilets being flushed, a lot of exhaust from cars and a lot of expensive power to heat and cool our buildings.
 With Target Zero, we’re taking every step we can to implement innovative and responsible environmental practices that are good for the planet and the bottom line.